EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers

 The rest of this paper is organized as follows.
 In Section \ref{sec:continuous_waveholtz}, we present the EM-WaveHoltz formulation for the continuous equations and discuss the properties of the resulting linear system, the choice of the linear solver, and present how to obtain solutions for multiple frequencies in one solve.
 In Section \ref{sec:discerete_waveholtz}, to show the flexibility with respect to the choice of the time-domain solvers, we couple the EM-WaveHoltz method, first with the Yee scheme and then with the discontinuous Galerkin (DG) method.
-In Section \ref{sec:numerical}, the performance of the EM-WaveHoltz method is demonstrated through a series of numerical examples.
+In Section \ref{sec:numerical}, the performance of the EM-WaveHoltz method is demonstrated through a series of numerical examples. \revtwo{A simple implementation of the method in 1D to aid the reader in understanding the details of the method can be found at \url{https://zhichaopengmath.github.io/code/}.}{}